ruby-R53/fpkg/README.md

 3. And for the text editor, it's also as simple.
 Change `$EDITOR` to your preferred one.

+- **Optional:** set `$LESS` to your preferred options for less.
+By default, less quits if the file fits the entire screen, and its tab width is set to be 4 characters long.

 4. Then, run `fpkg add` to register and write the .ii's for all the packages you have on your `$FPKGDIR`.

 5. Then, you can run `fpkg update` just to check if everything is working and if your stuff is up to date of course.